2023 Most Focused Master’s Degree Colleges for Sociology in Mississippi

 For this year’s “Schools for a Master’s Highly Focused on Sociology Major in Mississippi” ranking, we looked at 3 colleges that offer a degree in sociology.
-That schools that top this list have a program in sociology in which the largest percentage of students at the school are enrolled.
+This a ranking of the schools where the largest percentage of students has enrolled in sociology.

 Check out our ranking methodology for more information.